jayleenjiang/jayleenjiang.github.io/_pages/about.md

 I'm Jayleen Jiang, a junior majoring in Mathematics at  [Mount Holyoke College](https://www.mtholyoke.edu).

-I’m broadly interested in applied mathematics and computational science, with a focus on probability theory, differential equations, and numerical methods.
+I’m broadly interested in applied mathematics and computational science, with a focus on applied probability, differential equations, and numerical methods.
 I like building mathematical models and using computation to understand complex systems.

 I’m actively looking for RA opportunities for Summer 2026.
 Feel free to explore my [projects](/projects/)  to learn more about what I’ve been working on.